Tashish97/Ashish-Portfolio/README.md

 **Data Scientist**
 **Nostrum IT Services**

-**This is my Project Portfolio to showcsae my knowledge and working methodology in the field of Data Science and Machine Learning while working as a Data Scientist.**
 In this page you will find:
 1. Two **Live projects deployed on Heroku** Platform based on similar projects I did for my current employer as my experience with links to them.
 2. Other Projects to show my knowledge regarding few Machine Learning Algorithms on Github.